kodcuserkan/Node-JWT-Auth-2/README.md

-Node js JWT sample
+Node js JWT sample.
-Add an .env file which contains below-like secretkey to the root directory
+Add an ```.env``` file which contains below-like secretkey to the root directory

 ```MY_SECRET_KEY=<PUT_YOUR_SECRET_KEY_HERE>```